-The Linear Regression Model Cont.
+• The Linear Regression Model

-- The parameter β_k measures causal effect of x_k on y, holding all other vars. fixed - ε captures all other factors that affect y aside from $x_1, x_2, ..., x_k$ - This error term is included because: - Some relevant variables are unobservable. - Even if observable, impossible to collect data on everything. - Even if collectable, might be subject to Measurement Error.
+- Parameter β_k = causal effect of x_k on y, holding all other vars. fixed - ε captures all other factors that affect y aside from $x_1, x_2, ..., x_k$ - This error term is included because: - Some relevant variables are unobservable. - Even if observable, might be subject to Measurement Error.